 Strong identity management is foundational for data protection compliance.

 Experience Cloud (formerly Community) portals enable client and partner access.
-For external users:
+For external users, implement:

 Comprehensive audit trails are essential for regulatory compliance and internal security monitoring.